stratum-mining/stratumprotocol.org/src/docs/index.md

 pageHeading: Roles and Protocols
 ---

-# StratumV2 Overview
+# Stratum v2 Overview

-The StratumV2 Protocol Suite consists of 4 Protocols (the main Mining Protocol and 3 sub-protocols) which specify the communication standards among 5 Roles for Bitcoin Mining entities.
+The Stratum v2 Protocol Suite consists of 4 Protocols (the main Mining Protocol and 3 sub-protocols) which specify the communication standards among 5 Roles for Bitcoin Mining entities.
 This section defines the roles and provides a summary of each sub-protocol's implementation.
 For technical specifications, please refer to the full documentation on [Github](https://www.github.com/stratum-mining/sv2-spec).

 ## Roles

-We define 5 Roles for entities in the StratumV2 Protocol Suite:
+We define 5 Roles for entities in the Stratum v2 Protocol Suite:

 ### Mining Devices or Miners